fatum/replicator/README.md

 Replicator::Publisher.subscribe :around_produce do |publisher, packet, cb|
   if publisher.use_active_record?
     ActiveRecord::Base.transaction do
-      # We should guarantee that all messages per record would be
+      # We should guarantee that all changes for record would applied sequentially
-      # processed sequential by order
-      #
-      # If consumer receive packet which
       packet.mutate!
       cb.call
     end